 Contact with the sap from the leaves may cause skin eczema for some people.

-All parts of the croton plant is poisonous, including leaves, roots, latex, and the bark.
+All parts of the Croton plant are poisonous, including leaves, roots, latex, and bark.

 If ingested in large quantities, toxins like 5-deoxy ingenol may cause irritation and burning of the mouth.